-Although the 5 years of occupation have been warm years overall, they have not had an extended period of hot days that would thoroughly test the dwellings and their occupants, thus although they provide a good test of over-heating in general, they have not provided a thorough test of what might happen in an extended heat wave.
+Although the 6.5 years of occupation have been warm years overall, they have not had an extended period of hot days that would thoroughly test the dwellings and their occupants, thus although they provide a good test of over-heating in general, they have not provided a thorough test of what might happen in an extended heat wave.

-Figure 21 shows the cumulative distribution of values logged by each sensor for the whole of 2014 and 2015 (ignoring sensors that malfunctioned part of the time35).
+Figure 21 shows the cumulative distribution of values logged by each sensor for the whole of each year from 2014 to 2017 (ignoring sensors that malfunctioned part of the time).